soderlind/super-admin-all-sites-menu/readme.txt

   	} );
   	`

-= Source =
+= Development=

-The source is available at https://github.com/soderlind/super-admin-all-sites-menu
+* Active development of this plugin is handled on [GitHub](https://github.com/soderlind/super-admin-all-sites-menu).

 == Screenshots ==